-If you would like more information about personal injuries stemming from a fire or from an injury sustain on someone else’s property, please contact Virginia personal injury attorney Thomas McWeeny of Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P.
+If you would like more information about personal injuries stemming from a fire or from an injury sustain on someone else’s property, please contact Virginia personal injury attorney Thomas McWeeny of Koonz, McKenney, Johnson & DePaolis L.L.P.

 A fire can result from a number of causes: an accident, a faulty product or a landowner failing to maintain his property.
 The property owner should always have properly-functioning fire detectors to alert people of a problem.
 Wiring and other materials used in building construction should be manufactured, installed and used properly.
 Their use should not increase the fire risks faced by people inside the structure.